The purpose of mandatory continuing education is to:

 the proposed documentation of completion of activity; and

 the estimate of time to be expended on the activity and the number of continuing education hours requested.
-The board shall have final say in the number of hours credited for completion of such activity.
+The board shall determine the number of hours credited for completion of such activity.

 Items D to F require preapproval.
 The applicant must obtain preapproval forms from the board.

-Continuing education shall be credited on an hour-for-hour basis except as noted in subpart 8.
-"One hour" means at least 50 minutes spent as a student in direct participation in a structured educational format.
+Continuing education shall be credited on an hour-for-hour basis except as noted in subpart 9.

 A licensee whose license has not expired and who meets any of the following conditions is exempt from continuing education requirements in this part if the licensee files with the board an affidavit specifying that the licensee: